emacs-vs/ts-docstr/docs/page/langs/java.md

 # Java

-You can customize variable `docstr-java-style` for the following value.
+You can customize variable `ts-docstr-java-style` for the following value.

 * `javadoc` - Javadoc Style (default)
 * `nil` - Respect to user's customization